ParsaBazrpash/HACKUTD-25/README.md

-Enter MIRROR API!
+Enter **MIRROR API**!
 A developer tool that compares two API responses, detects breaking changes, scores the migration risk, and generates a structured change report.
 Built with **Next.js 14 (App Router)**, **TypeScript**, **Tailwind + shadcn/ui**, and a deterministic JSON diff engine.

 ---